JoaoHigino/video-games-reviews-api/README.md

 1. From the menu towards the top of the page select the 'Settings' section and lick 'Reveal Config Vars' in the Config vars section.
 Enter the following key / value pairings:
     1. Key as `ALLOWED_HOSTS` and the value as the name of you project with '.herokuapp.com' appended to the end e.g.  `example-app.herokuapp.com`.
 Click the Add button.
     1. Key as `CLOUDINARY_URL` and the value as your cloudinary API Environment variable e.g. `cloudinary://**************:**************@*********`.
 Click the Add button.
     1. Key as `SECRET_KEY` and the value as a complex string which will be used to provide cryptographic signing.
-The use of a secret key generator is recommended such as [https://djecrety.ir](https://djecrety.ir/).
 Click the Add button.
     1. Ensure the key `DATABASE_URL` is already populated.
 This should have been created automatically by Heroku.
     1. The `DATABASE_URL` should be copied into your local `.env`, created during the cloning process.(Add the address to your ElephantSQL respository)
     1. To make authenticated requests to this API (e.g. from a fontend application) you are required to add the key `CLIENT_ORIGIN` with the value set as the URL you will be sending the authentication request from.